Online Streaming Act: Applicability to social media

-Geist also felt that the bill had failed to account for foreign productions that extensively leverage Canadian talent and resources and can be mistaken for Canadian content, but fail to meet the requirements for certification due to factors such as foreign ownership of the production.

-Liberal MP Tim Louis claimed that criticism of the provisions was based on "misinformation".

 In August 2022, it was reported, based on documents from an Access to Information Act request, that the removal of Section 4(1) from the original version of the bill was the result of lobbying by Friends of Canadian Broadcasting and the Coalition for the Diversity of Cultural Expressions (CDCE).
 Friends was opposed to the regulation of users, but did support the regulation of social media companies themselves.

-Various amendments have been introduced and approved as part of its Senate review.
-On December 6, 2022, amendments were agreed upon by the committee that would require online undertakings to "implement methods such as age verification" to prevent minors from accessing programs containing sexually explicit content.
-Another amendment replaces Section 4.2(2) in the definition of a program, attempting to scale back its scope by only covering programs that are or contain commercially-released music recordings, and programs broadcast by undertakings "required to be carried on under a license" or "required to be registered with the Commission but does not provide a social media service."
-On March 7, 2023, Minister of Heritage Rodriguez and his caucus rejected a key amendment by the Senate that protected against the regulation of user-generated content.
+In March 2023, Minister of Heritage Rodriguez and his caucus rejected multiple proposed amendments proposed by the Senate committee, including one that would have required online undertakings to "implement methods such as age verification" to prevent minors from accessing programs containing sexually explicit content, and compromise language for the Section 4.2(2) definition of a program, restricting it to works that are or contain commercially-released music programmings, and programs broadcast by undertakings that must be licensed by the CRTC, and undertakings that must be registered with the CRTC and "does not provide a social media service."